Gianluca Bezzina: Career

-On 3 October 2014, Gianluca, together with four of his sisters, qualified for the semi-final of Malta in the Eurovision Song Contest 2015, with the song "Beautiful To Me".
+On 3 October 2014, Gianluca, together with four of his sisters, qualified for the semi-final of the Maltese selection for the Eurovision Song Contest 2015, with the song "Beautiful To Me".
 They are singing as a group called "L-Aħwa", the Maltese word for siblings.

 Eurovision Song Contest 2013

 Bezzina won the Maltese national final to represent Malta in the Eurovision Song Contest 2013 in Malmö, Sweden with the song "Tomorrow."
 In reality, he participated in the Malta national song contest just for fun.
 It was his first participation.
 After he won the contest, Gianluca stated that he was very surprised that he won the contest.

 Bezzina took 4th place in the Eurovision Song Contest Semi-Final on Thursday 16 May 2013 with 118 points.
 This qualified Bezzina for the final on Saturday 18 May 2013.
 In the final, Bezzina finished in 8th place with a total score of 120.
 The Maltese entry received points from 22 of the 38 voting nations.

 When Gianluca arrived back in Malta on Sunday 19 May 2013 he was given a hero's welcome by fans, family, and friends.

 Bezzina's song "Tomorrow" became the first Maltese Eurovision Song Contest to enter the UK Singles Chart, peaking at number 37, for a week but dropping to number 66 the week after.